 The hunters made a special effort to kill a white bison if there was one in the herd.
-White bison were considered wakan (wah KAHN) or sacred.
+White bison were rare and considered wakan (wah KAHN) or sacred.
 A white bison robe made an extraordinary gift or offering.
 One of the bison carcasses, perhaps a white one, was sacrificed for a good hunt.
 The hide was removed from the carcass, but the remainder of the animal was left in the field as a sacrifice of thanks.

 Each hunter identified the animals he had killed.
 Soon the women arrived with horses and travois for carrying the hides, meat, and other parts back to camp.
 The hunters took a fresh liver, dipped it in gall (a bitter fluid stored in the gall bladder), and ate it.
 Lakota hunters believed that this food gave them strength and courage.
 Roasted meat was served to the rest of the village.
 (See Image 5.)

 Women now dried the meat, stored the fat, and made wasna (WAHZ nah).
 They staked out the hides.
 (See Image 6.)
 The men rested.

 After all the meat was dried and preserved, the tribe decided if they had enough for the winter or if they needed to conduct another hunt.
 If they did not need to hunt anymore, the marshals gave up their control of the camp, and life returned to normal.